dortania/OpenCore-Install-Guide/extras/tahoe.md

 As Broadcom support has been removed since macOS Sonoma, root patches were required to bring it back.
 However, [AppleBCMWLANCompanion](https://github.com/0xFireWolf/AppleBCMWLANCompanion) brings back support for macOS 15 and 26 without needing root patching.
 It is not fully stable nor feature-complete yet, so use it at your own discretion.
 A support thread is available [here](https://www.insanelymac.com/forum/topic/361710-broadcom-fullmac-wi-fi-support-on-macos-sonoma-sequoia-and-tahoe-without-root-patches/).

-Note that VT-d must be enabled to use this kext.
+Note that VT-d must be enabled to use this kext, so AMD machines cannot use this kext.

 ### Intel Bluetooth